 Wall art does not have to be expensive to look amazing in your home.
-With creativity and careful choosing, you can dress up your walls without spending designer amounts of money.
+With creativity and careful choosing, you can dress up your walls on a budget.
 One simple way to do this is to combine higher end wall art with DIY art and great antique finds.
 These tips and tricks will help you combine the things you love for wall art on a budget.

 Found on www.thebudgetdecorator.com